The Ihara Zeta function for infinite graphs: The Ihara Zeta function of a measure graph

-We finish this section by discussing the Zeta functions of finite and periodic graphs.
+Here we discuss the Zeta functions of the measure graphs which were introduced in Subsection~\ref{Examples}.
 It is quite instructive to compute the quantities $\overline{N}_j$ and $\overline{P}_j$ for these examples.

-The exponent $\overline{P}_j$ in the Euler product representation can be further resolved in these situations and the product then be taken over certain geometric quantities.
-First, let us recall some additional graph theoretic notions.
+For finite and periodic graphs the exponent $\overline{P}_j$ in the Euler product representation can be further resolved and the product then be taken over certain geometric quantities.
+For this purpose we recall the following graph theoretic notions.

 \begin{Definition}[Cycles] \begin{itemize} \item[(a)] Two closed paths $(e_1, \dots, e_m)$ and $(f_1, \dots, f_m)$ are said to be equivalent if there is some $l$ such that $e_{i} = f_{i+l}$ for all $1 \leq i\leq m$.
 Here we use the convention $f_{i} = f_{i+m}$.
 The corresponding equivalence classes of closed paths are called {\em cycles}.
 The equivalence class of a closed path $C$ is denoted by $[C]$. \item[(b)] Cycles with their representatives being reduced and primitive are called \emph{prime cycles}.
 The set of all prime cycles is denoted by $\mathcal{P}$. \end{itemize} \end{Definition}